Kerry Carpenter Player Props: Tigers vs. Rangers

-On Wednesday, Kerry Carpenter (.593 slugging percentage in past 10 games, including two home runs) and the Detroit Tigers play the Texas Rangers, whose starting pitcher will be Dane Dunning.
-First pitch is at 8:05 PM ET.
+Kerry Carpenter -- with a slugging percentage of .643 in his past 10 games, including three home runs -- will be in action for the Detroit Tigers versus the Texas Rangers, with Cody Bradford on the hill, on June 29 at 2:05 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Rangers.
+He notched a home run while going 1-for-4 in his previous game against the Rangers.

 Kerry Carpenter Game Info & Props vs. the Rangers